jdeboer/ganalytics/cran-comments.md

 * Updated README.md with corrected URLs and a few other updates to the user instructions.

 * Reduced LICENCE to keep only the first two lines of the file.

+* Omitted the redundant "using R" in the package title.

+* Placed single quotes around package and software names in Title and Description.

+* Replaced \dontrun{} by \donttest{} in the Rd-files.